5 2 Feet In Inches

 Q2: How accurate does a height measurement need to be?

 A2: The required accuracy of height measurement depends on the context.
-For casual purposes, a general approximation is often sufficient.
-However, in healthcare, research, or industrial applications, high precision is crucial, requiring calibrated measuring devices.
+Practically speaking, for casual purposes, a general approximation is often sufficient.
+On the flip side, in healthcare, research, or industrial applications, high precision is crucial, requiring calibrated measuring devices.

 Q3: What are some common tools used for height measurement?